ironhack-labs/lab-react-fake-store/README.md

 To help you get started quickly, we have provided you with the starter code and all the required page components.
-The React Router was already set up and app has the following pages:
+React Router was already set up and the app has the following pages:

-- **`HomePage`** - should display a list of all products
+- **`ProductListPage`** - should display a list of all products
 - **`ProductDetailsPage`** - should display the details of a single product